-Read through the published articles in Volume 1 for examples in each category.
+Read through the published articles in Volume 1 and Volume 2 for examples in each category.

 When we speak of the reflective essay, we are discussing the practice of ‘reflecting on experience learned from participating in service-learning activities and/or research with other community partners and leaders.'
 Reflective practice is the ability to review an action so as to engage in continuous learning (Dewey, 1933; Schon, 1983; Eisner, 1998).
 The purpose of the reflective essay is to provide a forum for critical and creative attention to the values and beliefs which inform the writer’s service-learning experience.
 By examining one’s practice deeply and broadly, practice-based professional learning, rather than from formal teaching or knowledge transfer, becomes an equally significant source of personal professional development and improvement.

 Dewey, J. 1993.
 How We Think.
 Boston: D. C. Heath.

 Eisner, E. W. 1998.
 The Enlightened Eye: Qualitative Inquiry and the Enhancement of Educational Practice.
 Upper Saddle River, NJ: Prentice Hall.

 Schon, D. 1983.
 The Reflective Practitioner: How Professionals Think In Action.
 New York: Basic Books.

 Analytical Essays that draw on the intellectual work of the course but are not extensively researched.
 These are most likely essays written for the class in which the service learning or CBR took place, and will ideally be grounded in readings from the course.